9.10 Judgments

 Some child support enforcement remedies require judgments while others such as income withholding, dunning letter, or federal offset do not.
 Therefore, it is imperative that a judgment for retroactive or past due support be obtained.
 A judgment may be obtained from a District Court hearing or may arise from the operation of law.
 A judgment by operation of law does not require a hearing and means “a periodic payment or installment of child support or maintenance which is unpaid on the date due.”

 The child support judgment, whether judicial or by operation of law may become dormant if the last attempt to enforce the action was more than 5 years ago.
 A dormant judgment is not subject to collection; however, a dormant judgment is revived (i.e. returned to status where it can be collected) as soon as the non-custodial parent is notified of any effort to collect the judgment.
-Notice of any number of enforcement actions, such as income withholding, an action to revive or a civil cotempt action, will revive a dormant judgmentif provided within 21 years of the last action to enforce the judgment.
+Notice of any number of enforcement actions, such as income withholding, an action to revive or a civil contempt action, will revive a dormant judgment if provided within 21 years of the last action to enforce the judgment.

 Policy